Proper Hand washing and Other Hygiene Practices for Kids

 Handwashing is the foundation of overall cleanliness.
 Once your child has mastered routine handwashing before and after activities, you can move on to hygiene to improve health and appearance.

-Make these top 10 hygiene tips for kids part of
+Make these top 10 hygiene tips for kids part of your daily routine:

 Dental hygiene is an essential habit that starts even before a baby cuts their first tooth.
 Brush an infant’s gums with a flexible finger brush and water; once teeth come in, use a child-friendly toothbrush to brush twice a day and discourage swallowing.